Newly-Renovated Scottish Rite Temple Anchors Historic Linwood and Paseo Block

 The Scottish Rite Temple at the northwest corner of Linwood and the Paseo, opened in 1930, has recently been renovated and is available as rental space for parties, weddings and conventions – an effort meant to allow the organization to keep the building open and in good repair.

-Wes Wingfield, secretary of the Temple and a South Hyde Park resident, says the group is hoping the rebirth of the area around the Temple will bring in new business and help pay the bills so that the Temple can remain open for many years to come.
+Wes Wingfield, secretary of the Temple and a South Hyde Park resident, says the group hopes the rebirth of the area around the Temple will bring in new business and help pay the bills so that the Temple can remain open for many years.
 He offered the MidtownKC Post a tour of the renewed facilities.
 (See more and learn about renting the Temple)

 As part of our Uncovering History Project, the Midtown KC Post is taking a look at each block in Midtown, including a set of 1940 tax assessment photos which is available for many blocks.
 (Many people seem confused by the tax assessment photos, which all include a man holding a sign.
 Here’s the story behind them).
 This post focuses on the Scottish Rite Temple.
 Unfortunately, the Kansas City Public Library does not have the 1940s photos from the block from the Paseo to Tracy between East 31stStreet and Linwood.